Key Takeaways

 Security screenings at airports are conducted by the Transportation Security Administration (TSA) for passengers under 18, and children under 18 are not required to carry identification on domestic travel.

-However, older minors who appear to be 18 may be stopped to show their TSA travel consent form to show identification.
-For this reason, ensure that your child who has just turned 18 always has a valid photo I.D., such as a driver's license or school I.D.
+However, older minors who appear to be 18 may be asked to show their TSA minor travel consent form to show identification.
+For this reason, ensure that your child who has just turned 18 always has a valid photo I.D. compliant with Real ID standards.
+A school ID is no longer enough.

-A child travel consent form, often known as a letter of permission to travel as required by law, enables a minor child to travel without being accompanied by both parents or other legal guardians.
+A Child Travel Consent Form, often known as a letter of permission to travel or a travel permit for a minor, as required by law, enables a minor child to travel without being accompanied by both parents or other legal guardians.

 You should use this document when: